Hamiltonian cycles for the square of the augmentation graphs and Gray codes for restricted permutations and ascent sequences: A Hamiltonian cycle for the square of the augmentation graph

-In other words, connect two vertices if and only if they only differ in the first positions or differ only by an interchange of a $0$ and a $1$ in adjacent positions.
+In other words, two vertices are adjacent if and only if they only differ in the first positions or differ by an interchange of a $0$ and a $1$ in adjacent positions.

 \end{enumerate}